Who We Are

 I grew up in a Christian home in rural Washington, accepted Christ and was baptized in 1990.
 I was the typical “church kid.”
 I knew just enough about God to float by without anyone noticing that I had no real relationship with Him.
 During my senior of high school, I encountered Him in such an unmistakable way that I surrendered my whole life to Him as well as the call to ministry.
 I attended Saint Martin’s University where I began serving with Young Life, and in 2004 became a full-time children’s pastor and enrolled in the M. Div program at Golden Gate Seminary.
 In 2007, I moved to San Francisco to finish my studies, where the Lord led me to serve as the pastor of a Korean-American congregation in Richmond, CA. In 2008, I met my wife Jessica, who had been serving as a missionary in inner-city Oakland.
 We were married less than a year later and life has been amazing ever since!
 In 2012, though an amazing journey in faith, God called my family and me back to the Northwest where we found a home here with our awesome brothers and sisters at Cornerstone!

-When I’m not telling teens about Jesus or making them do crazy games involving eggs, baseball bats and shaving cream, I’m probably out hanging with my beautiful wife Jessica, our ginormous son Connor and our crazy Australian Shepherd.
+When I’m not telling teens about Jesus or making them do crazy games involving eggs, baseball bats and shaving cream, I’m probably out hanging with my beautiful wife Jessica, our three sons, Connor, Tristan and Declan.

 I was born and raised in a non-Christian home in Vancouver, Canada.
 When I was in Grade 5, I accepted Christ at a summer Bible camp with a school friend, but I have walked away from God many times.
 When I went to university, I studied anthropology and sociology and it made me question whether there really is a God or whether man believes in God because he needs something to believe in (since all societies believe in some sort of religion.)
 This was a major roadblock for me in truly believing in Christ as an adult.